 - No wandering eyes – Guys, never look at another woman when you are on a date.
 If she catches you, it’s over before it even started.
 Definitely.

 - Be yourself – As long as your online profile was not a pack of lies, this shouldn’t be tough.
 After all, if things progress, this is the only person you can be in the long run.
 You may as well let your date see what is to come.
 There's a big difference between putting in the extra effort and trying too hard to impress.
 Don't try and be someone you're not.

 - Slow down – If you talk too excitedly, you'll come across as nervous.
 Slow your speech down so that you don't hurry your words and appear more in control.
 You'll come across with the most attractive of attributes: confidence.

 - Relax – If you're having fun, let it show!
 Crack a smile, laugh, but don't force it (save the fake laughter for the first time you meet the parents).
 You'll alleviate the first-date tension, making you both feel more comfortable.

-- Listen to your date - Open your ears and let them finish when they speak!
-You don’t have to agree with everything they say.
-It’s good to challenge someone, but don’t be confrontational.
+- Listen to your date – Open your ears and let her finish when she speaks!
+You don't have to agree with everything she says.
+It's good to challenge someone, but don’t be confrontational.
 Question things that don’t sound right, have a two-sided conversation and catch yourself if you find yourself talking at – rather than to – your date.
-No one likes being lectured to.
+No one likes being lectured.